istio/istio/devel/minikube.md

 ```

 ### Terminate minikube cluster

+To stop the cluster run `sudo -E minikube stop`.

 As of version 0.23, since minikube uses the host's docker daemon, it may leave "orphaned" containers.
 These are still present on the host.
 Future minikube versions may perform correct cleanup on exit.
 As a workaround, you may terminate all minikube spawned containers using the following commands (possibly added as aliases to `~/.bashrc`).